Physics Media Library

 Higgs Particle Discoverd!

 RWTH institutes were significantly involved in discovering proof of the new particle.
-Aachen professors Thomas Hebbeker, Michael Krämer, and Achim Stahl presented the background of the planning, methods, and history of the groundbreaking discovery.
-Afterwards the experts answer questions from interested students and citizens.
+Aachen professors Thomas Hebbeker, Michael Krämer, and Achim Stahl presented the background of the groundbreaking discovery.
 WDR journalist Bettina Staubitz moderated the panel discussion.
 Additional information is available on the page Elementary Particle Physics.

 Space Shuttle Endeavour's final mission STS-134